mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 ![](/images/audience-user-criteria.png)

 <aside>
-User profile criteria are run against the latest data in the user profile and are not based on date ranges.
+User profile criteria are run against the latest data in the user profile (or the latest from the date range selected).
+To ensure the latest user attribute and consent states are used, always end your standard audience at the most recent date.
 </aside>

 ### String Matching Criteria